rixiobarrios/SEIR-Devito/projects/project_3/getting_the_most_out_of_groups.md

 					- check in to make sure everyone is on track
 					- escalate any blockers
 	- Managing personalities/keeping the group together and happy
-		- This is ann exercise in self restraint
+		- This is an exercise in self restraint
 		- Always monitor feelings for stress

 ## Remember: If it sucks, rejoice!
 You have something to talk about.